galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 This setup is designed as an example of how to create a project structure that might ultimately be deployed to a Maven repository so that your Galasa automation system can find everything it needs to run.

-In a temporary directory, create the following file structure:
+In a temporary directory - and you can do this with whatever tools you choose, no need to use Eclipse - create the following file structure:

 ```
 ────com.example.tests.parent